The Power of the Lever | Simple Machines Series Part 1 of 7

 • Third-class lever → effort in the middle (like a broom or tongs).

+Illustration of first, second, and third class levers with children and objects.
 The three classes of levers, showing where the fulcrum, load, and effort are.

 👩🏽🔬 Quick Science Link